bluesky/bluesky/doc/source/plans.rst

 Separating the *specification* of the plan --- e.g., ``count([det])`` --- from
 the *execution* of the plan --- ``RE(count([det]))`` --- permits us to inspect the plan before running it.
-It also allows to *modify* a plan on the fly, as we'll see later on.
+It also allows to modify a plan on the fly, as we'll see :ref:`later below <preprocessors>`.

 Bluesky provides a nice function for summarizing the action of a plan, ``print_summary``.
 Here, we see that the plan :func:`count` opens a "run" (i.e.,